schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unforeseen Environs

-A boring machine tool tender changes a immigrant scouring at a breakfast nook.
+A boring machine tool tender changes an immigrant scouring at a breakfast nook.

 ## Battling